The New Adventures of Lucky Luke

-The New Adventures of Lucky Luke (French: Les Nouvelles Aventures de Lucky Luke) is a 2001–2003 animated television series based on the Franco-Belgian comic book series of the same name created by Belgian cartoonist Morris.
+The New Adventures of Lucky Luke (French: Les Nouvelles Aventures de Lucky Luke) is an animated television series based on the Franco-Belgian comic book series of the same name created by Belgian cartoonist Morris.
 52 episodes were produced.

 The show was directed by Olivier Jean-Marie and Jean-Charles Finck and produced by Marc du Pontavice at the Xilam studios in Paris, France.
 The music for the series was composed by Ramon Pipin, Hugues Le Bars and Hervé Lavandier.
 A theatrical feature-length film directly based on the series titled Go West!
 A Lucky Luke Adventure was later released in 2007.

 Plot

 Lucky Luke is a cowboy who shoots faster than his own shadow.
 With the help of his faithful horse Jolly Jumper (the world's smartest horse) and sometimes also Rintindumb (the world's dumbest dog), he maintains peace and order in the Wild West.
 He hunts down desperadoes, keeps sharpshooters like Billy the Kid in check and constantly recaptures and returns The Daltons to prison.